Hadrian767-UT/UT-mobile-basetools/PORTING.md

 You can proceed!

-In first, download [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool/releases) This is only avaliable for PC (or no) because, GenOuka is making an [UTMT for Android devices](https://github.com/QiumingOrg/QiuUTMTv4/releases)! (yippee) Now, still is a little hard use it to porting.
+In first, download [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool/releases)

+This is only avaliable for PC (or no)

+Because, GenOuka is making an [UTMT for Android devices](https://github.com/QiumingOrg/QiuUTMTv4/releases)! (yippee)

+Now, still is a little hard use it to porting.
 Let's wait to the new updates!